Per Diem, PRN, Travel, Local Contract: What the Terms Mean

 PRN

 PRN, from the Latin pro re nata (“as the situation demands”), is used interchangeably with per diem.
 It describes as-needed shift work rather than a fixed schedule, and it is the label many facilities use on their shift listings.
+If you are weighing the two words themselves, per diem vs. PRN settles the difference directly.

 Travel assignment